Cefuroxime (By mouth)

-- Swallow the tablet whole.
+- Tablet: Swallow whole.
 Do not break, crush, or chew it.
-The medicine has a strong bitter taste if broken or crushed.
+The medicine tastes bitter when it is broken or crushed.
 If you cannot swallow the tablet whole, tell your doctor.

-- Shake the oral liquid well each time you use it.
-Measure the medicine with a marked measuring spoon or medicine cup.
-It is best to take the liquid medicine with food or milk.
+- Oral liquid: Shake well just before you measure each dose.
+Measure the medicine with a marked measuring spoon, oral syringe, or medicine cup.
+It is best to take this medicine with food or milk.

-- If you are switched from one form of this medicine to another, make sure you understand how much medicine to take.
+- If you change from one form of this medicine to another, make sure you understand how much medicine to take.
 The dose for the tablet is not the same as the dose for the oral liquid form.

-- Store the tablets at room temperature, away from heat, moisture, and direct light.
-Store the oral liquid in the refrigerator or at room temperature.
+- Oral liquid: Store in the refrigerator.
 Do not freeze.
-Throw away any medicine that is leftover after 10 days.
+Throw away any unused medicine after 10 days.

 Drugs and Foods to Avoid